JTechEng/jtlog/README.md

 **Note:** There is no reason the sensor can't be connected directly to _any_ device supporting the I<sup>2</sup>C standard, though this will doubtless lead to further software development.

 ## Applications
-The biggest difference, aside from their user interfaces, between the two applications is in the way they operate the ADCs.
+The big difference between the two applications, aside from their user interfaces, is in the way they operate the ADCs.

 #### Continuous vs. Single Conversion (one-shot) Modes
 The MCP3421 can either sample continuously or in single-conversion mode.
 Sampling temperature at high-speed is an unusual requirement, so in the case of **jtlogc**, ADCs are configured to run in one-shot mode (see Microchip data-sheet for further details), and are triggered directly by the Raspberry Pi using a synchronized trigger.
 In other words, all sensors sample simultaneously.
 If there is a preference for higher speed continuous sampling, the command line application, **jtlog**, is able to sample all devices continuously at their native rates.
 The devices trigger from their internal clocks, and so are no longer synchronized.
 The native rate changes with bit-resolution: whereas 18-bit data can be captured at 3.75Hz, 12-bit data can be captured at 240Hz.